nikiburton/docker-voltronic-homeassistant/README.md

 --------------------------------------------------

-The program is designed to be run in a Docker Container, and can be deployed on a lightweight SBC next to your Inverter (i.e. an Orange Pi Zero running Arabian), and read data via the RS232 or USB ports on the back of the Inverter.
+The program is addapted to be run in a Home Assistant, and can be deployed on a lightweight SBC next to your Inverter (i.e. a Raspberry Pi running HAOS), and read data via the RS232 or USB ports on the back of the Inverter.

 ![Example Lovelace Dashboard](images/lovelace-dashboard.jpg "Example Lovelace Dashboard") _Example #1: My "Lovelace" dashboard using data collected from the Inverter & the ability to change modes/configuration via MQTT._